How Welsh Revenue Authority (WRA) statistics meet the Code of Practice for Statistics and the dimensions of value, trustworthiness and quality.

 25 July 2019

-These statistics were introduced to meet the immediate user requirement for data on the implementation of Land Transaction Tax (LTT), following the establishment of the WRA.
+We introduced these statistics to meet the immediate user requirement for data on Land Transaction Tax (LTT), following the WRA being established.
 See further information on Land Transaction Tax.

 - Stamp Duty Land Tax Statistics for England (including previous statistics for Wales)